Call me Marty. And hello.

 Professionally, I’ve worked on the analytics and measurement side of the digital advertising business since 2004, at agencies in NYC and Minneapolis.
 For five years, I was a Research V.P. at Gartner, covering advertising technology and digital marketing analytics.
-Now I work at Dentsu Aegis Network.
+Now I work for a big marketing software company.

 Much of my professional writing, which has won internal prizes (twice), sits behind the Gartner firewall.
-I’m also one of the firm’s most-read bloggers, and I contribute pieces from time to time to various worthy sites like the mighty AdExchanger.
+I was one of the firm’s most-read bloggers, and I contribute pieces from time to time to various worthy sites like the mighty AdExchanger.

 My passions in life are modern ballet, particularly NYC Ballet and this person, and Bernese mountain dogs.
-I live in Katonah, NY with my wife, the singer-songwriter Julia Douglass, our BMD Jordan, and this rather dominating personality, Jerry:
+I live in Katonah, NY with my wife, the singer-songwriter Julia Douglass, our saintly BMD Faith, and this rather dominating personality, Jerry: